corda/samples-java/basic-cordapps/README.md

 ## samples-java/basic-cordapps

-## Directories

-This folder features three sample projects, each of them demonstrates different features of corda.
+This folder features five sample projects, each of them demonstrates different features of corda.

 ### [Database Access](./flow-database-access):
 This CorDapp provides a simple example of how the node database can be accessed in flows.
 In this case, the flows maintain a table of cryptocurrency values in the node's database.